Topological models of arithmetic: Every countable model is continuously presented on the rationals

 \begin{proof} The model $M$ has a continuous presentation with respect to the final-digits order as defined in $M$.
-This order is seen as a countable endless dense linear order, from the perspective of $M$, and so by Cantor's theorem applied in $M$, which is provable in $\text{\rm I}\Sigma_1$, it is order-isomorphic and hence homeomorphic to the rationals $\Q^M$ of $M$. \end{proof}
+This order is seen as a countable endless dense linear order, from the perspective of $M$, and so by an appropriate version of Cantor's theorem applied in $M$, it is order-isomorphic and hence homeomorphic to the rationals $\Q^M$ of $M$.
+More explicitly, $M$ can handle constructions by $\Sigma_1$-recursion since $M\satisfies \text{\rm I}\Sigma_1$, and the ordering on $\Q^M$ and the final digits order $\fdlt$ on $M$ are both $\Delta_1$-definable in $M$, therefore Cantor's back-and-forth construction can be implemented within $M$ to yield a definable isomorphism between the endless dense linearly ordered sets $\Q^M$ and $(M,\fdlt)$. \end{proof}

 The investigation of saturated dense linear orders was initiated by Hausdorff (see~\cite{Hausdorff2002:GesammelteWerke}), who introduced the familiar $\eta$ notation for the countable endless dense linear order, and more generally $\eta_\alpha$ for the saturated endless dense linear order of cardality $\aleph_\alpha$, which exists precisely under the set-theoretical assumption that $\aleph_\alpha^{\smalllt\aleph_\alpha}=\aleph_\alpha$.